Anxiety, worries and fear: a normal part of childhood

 - a specialist anxiety clinic (present in most states)

 - your local mental health service.

-Financial support for children with anxiety
+Financial support for children with anxiety disorders

 To get these rebates, your child will need a mental health care plan from a GP (this covers what services your child needs and the goals of the treatment), or a referral from a psychiatrist or paediatrician.
-It doesn’t matter how old your child is.